 While Barnacle Boy is neutral and therefore unproblematic, the fact that his sidekick Mermaid Man wears the bikini of shells means that Mermaid Man is doubly disempowered: age and gender expression are against him.
 At first glance this may seem innocent humour, except that the joke doesn’t work if genders are reversed.

-EXERCISE: This is always a good yardstick to measure by.
+MEANNESS EXERCISE FOR COMEDY WRITERS: This is always a good yardstick to measure by.
 Does the joke still work if you reverse the genders?
-If not, it will stand out as horribly dated in a few decades’ time.
+If not, it will stand out as horribly dated in a few decades’ time, and as horrible right now to many of your contemporary audience as well.

 Why is the town called Bikini Bottom?
 Because for boys there seems to be some discomfort around female clothing.
 And anything that causes mild discomfort is ripe for turning into comedy.
 Pants in general are also generally funny in children’s comedy, but if those pants are related to sexuality, now you’ve got a joke that spans two opportunities for discomfort: bum jokes AND sexual humour, otherwise known as ‘adolescent humour’.